Your software need - our student project

 - what you want the students to work on

 - if you have a variety of solutions already in mind

 - if the project has a well-defined scope or if the students have free reign

 - IP – by default, solutions will be open-source and students retain the IP, if this is not possible for your project, it is crucial that you indicate this in your brief.

 You may wish to include your contact details so that the students are able to talk to you directly about the project.
-Your proposal will be considered for both SPE and STP projects unless you choose just one option on the form.
+Your proposal will be considered for both undergraduate and Msc projects unless you choose just one option on the form.

 The links below provide further information about the two project options.